 - Wire fraud

-Each of these offenses carries the potential for substantial fines and years, if not decades, of federal imprisonment; and, in many cases, defendants are facing multiple counts of multiple alleged offenses.
+Each of these offenses carries the potential for substantial fines and years, if not decades, of federal imprisonment.
+Additionally, in many cases, defendants are facing multiple counts of multiple alleged offenses.
 If charged civilly, companies and their owners and executives can face fines, loss of government contract and program eligibility, and other federal penalties.

-While the consequences of a PPP loan prosecution can be severe, there are also many potential defenses to each of the federal offenses listed above.
-With regard to the PPP loan program specifically, many companies will be able to avoid liability by demonstrating (i) that they met the requirements for loan eligibility, and (ii) that they have used their PPP funds as required in order to secure forgiveness.
-In many cases, SBA auditors and DOJ investigators only have limited information to go on initially; and, once defense counsel has been engaged, it will be possible to affirmatively demonstrate compliance with the program’s requirements.
+Although the consequences of a PPP loan prosecution can be severe, there are also many effective potential defenses to each of the federal offenses listed above.
+Regarding the PPP loan program specifically, many companies will be able to avoid liability by demonstrating (i) that they met the requirements for loan eligibility, and (ii) that they have used their PPP funds as required in order to secure forgiveness.
+In many cases, SBA auditors and DOJ investigators initially only have limited information; and, once defense counsel has been engaged, it will be possible to demonstrate strong compliance with the program’s requirements.

-For companies that are not in compliance with the PPP, defending against federal loan fraud allegations following a bank account freeze will require a different approach, but there will still generally be defenses available.
+Defending against federal loan fraud allegations following a bank account freeze will require a different approach for companies that are not in compliance with the PPP, but there will still generally be defenses available.
 These defenses can range from statutory defenses (such as lack of criminal intent) to the assertion of constitutional protections (such as failure to secure a search warrant based upon probable cause).
 If your company’s PPP loan account has been frozen, our attorneys and former federal agents are prepared to defend you by all means available, and we encourage you to contact us promptly for a free and confidential assessment of your PPP loan fraud case.

 Are you being audited by the SBA or investigated by the DOJ for PPP loan fraud?
-If so, you do not have time to waste.
+If so, there is no time to waste.
 To discuss your defense strategy in confidence, contact us today.